- Life at Grant Thornton Life at Grant Thornton

 Being one among the few female partners in our consulting fraternity in India, at a relatively young age, is a matter of pride.
-Grant Thornton has been the perfect platform for my growth and discovery of my own capabilities around challenging responsibilities that the Firm has been consistently opening up to me; as an acknowledgement of what I bring to the table – as a professional and as a woman.
-This journey is not just a personal journey, but the collective success of the entire ecosystem around me (at home and at work) that enables me to do my best each day – professionally and personally.
+Grant Thornton has been the perfect platform for my growth and discovery of my own capabilities.
+The challenging responsibilities that the Firm has been consistently opening up for me is an acknowledgement of what I bring to the table – as a professional and as a woman.
+This journey is a collective success of the entire ecosystem around me (at home and at work) that enables me to do my best each day – professionally and personally.

 Get to know us better through the eyes of our people and clients.

-My advice to budding women tax professionals is to truly introspect and chase their passion, be strong role models, network relentlessly and build a very good support system.
-Have a strong mentor; I have had very inspiring male mentors at work who have trusted me and encouraged me to reach higher.
+My advice to budding women tax professionals is to truly introspect and chase their passion, be strong role models, network relentlessly, build a good support system, and have a strong mentor.
+I have had very inspiring male mentors at work who have trusted me and encouraged me to reach higher.

-In the recent past, the prime minister of New Zealand, Jacinda Ardern brought along her 3-month-old daughter to the UN General Assembly, becoming the first female head of government to bring her infant to the UN.
+Jacinda Ardern, Prime Minister of New Zealand, brought along her three-month-old daughter to the UN General Assembly and became the first female head of government to bring her infant to the UN.

-I can recall many instances in our Firm where women across levels have taken on such responsibility.
-As part of a young team, which functions like a start-up, the Global Research Centre (GRC) has created an environment where women employees are highly motivated, capable and accountable as modern professionals.
+Women across levels at our Firm have taken on such responsibility.
+As part of a young team, the Global Research Centre (GRC) has created an environment where women employees are highly motivated, capable and accountable as modern professionals.
 Recently, we introduced a mentorship programme for new women hires in the team to guide and develop them into professionals.
 As part of the programme, we plan to promote work-life balance, an open-door policy and a positive culture in the team.